 Better Ways to Share Images: Using the Artstor Digital Library for Peer Collaboration

 We all know that the best audience is one that is engaged.
-This training will show you how Digital Library tools like using folders, sharing links to your groups and images, and creating fantastic presentations can help promote collaboration and sharing.
+This training will show you how Digital Library tools like using folders, sharing links to your groups and images, and creating fantastic presentations can help promote engagement, collaboration and sharing.

 Get Organized!
 Making Sense of Folders and Image Groups